Data Science & Engineering Research Group

 The Connect for Cancer Prevention Study

-The Connect study is a "next-generation" cohort study based in integrated healthcare systems.
+The Connect for Cancer Prevention study is a "next-generation" cohort study based in integrated healthcare systems.
 The goal is to enroll 200,000 adults in the United States to further investigate the etiology of cancer and its outcomes, which may inform new approaches in precision prevention and early detection.

 The Confluence Project